-- 4.1.1 Day Services Facilities.
-There are approximately 83 Day Services Facilities most of which are licensed as an Adult Activity Center (AAC) and/or a Work Activity Center (WAC), an Unclassified Program and/or a Sheltered Workshop. - 4.1.2 Adult Day Health Cares (ADHC).
-There are approximately 76 Adult Day Health Care settings, utilized in various waivers. - 4.1.3 Residential Homes.
+4.1.1 Day Services Facilities.
+There are approximately 83 Day Services Facilities most of which are licensed as an Adult Activity Center (AAC) and/or a Work Activity Center (WAC), an Unclassified Program and/or a Sheltered Workshop.

+- 4.1.2 Adult Day Health Cares (ADHC).
+There are approximately 76 Adult Day Health Care settings, utilized in various waivers. - 4.1.3 Pediatric Medical Day Care.
+This medical day treatment program provides health and social services needed to ensure the optimal functioning of children with medically complex needs, ages 4 weeks to 6 years old.
+This setting is only available to participants in the MCC waiver, and there is only one setting in the state. - 4.1.4 Residential Homes.
 The residential habilitation service is provided in approximately 1600 residential settings, largely available through the ID/RD waiver and to HASCI waiver participants.
 There are five types of residential settings operated under SCDDSN policies, standards, and directives that are utilized to provide the residential habilitation service.

 Supervised Living Program II (SLP II).
-This model is for individuals who need intermittent supervision and supports who are able to achieve most daily activities independently but periodically may need advice, support and supervision.
-It is typically offered in an apartment setting that is integrated into a community.
-Staff is available on-site or in a location from which they may be on the site within 15 minutes of being called, 24 hours daily.
+This model is for individuals who need intermittent supervision and supports.
+They can handle most daily activities independently but may need periodic advice, support and supervision.
+It is typically offered in an apartment setting that has staff available on-site or in a location from which they may get to the site within 15 minutes of being called, 24 hours daily.6

 Supported Living Program I (SLP I).
-This model is similar to the Supervised Living Model II; however, individuals generally require only occasional support.
-It is typically offered in an apartment setting and staff are available 24 hours a day by phone.
+This model is similar to the Supervised Living Model II; however, people generally require only occasional support.
+It is offered in an apartment setting and staff are available 24 hours a day by phone.7

 Community Training Home I (CTH I).
-In the Community Training Home I Model, personalized care, supervision and individualized training are provided, in accordance with a person-centered service plan, to a maximum of two people living in a support provider's home where they essentially become one of the family.
-Support providers are qualified and trained private citizens.
+In the Community Training Home I Model, personalized care, supervision and individualized training are provided, in accordance with a service plan, to a maximum of two people living in a support provider's home where they essentially become one of the family.
+Support providers are qualified and trained private citizens.8

 Community Training Home II (CTH II).
 The Community Training Home II Model offers the opportunity to live in a homelike environment in the community under the supervision of qualified and trained staff.
-Care, supervision and skills training are provided according to individualized needs as reflected in the person-centered service plan.
-No more than four people live in each residence.
+Care, supervision and skills training are provided according to individualized needs as reflected in the service plan.
+No more than four people live in each residence.9

 DSN Board/Qualified Provider Community Residential Care Facility (DDSN CRCF).
 For SCDDSN Residential Habilitation providers who offer the option of CRCF settings, this model, like the Community Training Home II Model, offers the opportunity to live in the community in a homelike environment under the supervision of qualified, trained caregivers.
-Care, supervision and skills training are provided according to identified needs as reflected in the service plan.
-These CRCF's are licensed by SC Department of Health and Environmental Control (SCDHEC) but must meet the SCDDSN Residential Habilitation standards which are above and beyond SCDHES regulatory requirements.
+Care, supervision and skills training are provided according to identified needs as reflected in the service plan10.
+These CRCF's are licensed by SC Department of Health and Environmental Control (SCDHEC) but must meet the SCDDSN Residential Habilitation standards which are above and beyond SCDHEC regulatory requirements.

-- 4.1.4 Pediatric Medical Day Care.
-This medical day treatment program provides health and social services needed to ensure the optimal functioning of children with medically complex needs, ages 4 weeks to 6 years old.
-This setting is only available to participants in the MCC waiver, and there is only one setting in the state. - 4.1.5 Other Residential homes.
+4.1.5 Other Residential homes.
 There are other residential settings in South Carolina that may be utilized by waiver participants as their primary residence that are also utilized by individuals not receiving Medicaid HCBS in the community.
 Waiver participants are not receiving HCB services in these settings through their waiver.